cszach/three.js-sketches/_posts/2019-11-15-reflective-torus-knot.md

 ## Interaction

-- Drag your left mouse to orbit around the mesh
+- Drag your left mouse to orbit around the mesh.
-- Press the spacebar on your keyboard to switch between a reflective mesh and a refractive mesh
+- Press the spacebar on your keyboard to switch between a reflective mesh and a refractive mesh.

 ## Acknowledgements